 Recent highlights include Jessie’s work for piano trio, convergency, being selected as a winning work in NZTrio’s 2021 AudioVisualise Composing Competition, and premiered in May 2022 by NZTrio.
 In the same month her work for mixed voices, Let My Country Awake, had its international premiere in the USA performed by the Michigan-based Celebris Ensemble.
 In September 2022 Jessie’s orchestral work marble, bark, silver will be recorded by the New Zealand Symphony Orchestra as part of the 2022 NZ Composer Sessions, an annual collaboration between the NZSO, RNZ Concert and SOUNZ Centre for New Zealand Music.

-As recipient of the 2020-2021 SOUNZ Community Commission, Jessie collaborated with Nelson Bays Harmony Chorus to compose a new choral work for upper voices, Call of the Ocean, which premiered at the Nelson Centre of Musical Arts in June 2021.
-She was awarded the Douglas Mews Composition Prize for nunc dimittis, for double SATB choir, which was also a finalist in the 2020 Compose Aotearoa!
-National Choral Composition Competition.
-In July 2021 her work for SATB choir, Let My Country Awake, was premiered by Voices NZ Chamber Choir at the NZ Choral Federation’s biennial convention Choral Connect.
+As recipient of the 2020-2021 SOUNZ Community Commission, Jessie collaborated with Nelson Bays Harmony Chorus over a period of nine months to compose a new choral work for upper voices, Call of the Ocean, which premiered at the Nelson Centre of Musical Arts in June 2021.
+In 2020 she was also awarded the Douglas Mews Composition Prize for her choral work nunc dimittis, which was named as a finalist in the 25 & Under Category for the 2020 Compose Aotearoa!
+National Choral Composition Competition, and was a finalist in the Open Category in 2021.

-Visit Jessie’s SOUNZ Composer profile here.
+Visit Jessie’s SOUNZ Composer profile.